smithmicro/jmeter-ecs/README.md

 ```

 ## Architecture
-This Docker image replaces the JMeter master/slave nomenclature with *Gru*, *Minion* and *Lucy*.  *Gru* manages the *Minions*, but *Lucy* orchestrates the entire process.
+This Docker image replaces the JMeter master/slave nomenclature with *Gru*, *Minion* and *Lucy*.  *Gru* manages the *Minions* from within EC2, but *Lucy* orchestrates the entire process.

 *Lucy* runs the `lucy.sh` script to perform the following steps:
 * Step 1 - Create an ECS Cluster
 * Step 2 - Create all instances and register them with the Cluster
-* Step 3 - Create an ECS Task
+* Step 3 - Create the Minion ECS task
 * Step 4 - Wait until the instances are running and registered with the Cluster
 * Step 5 - Fetch our Contatiner Instance IDs
 * Step 6 - Run a Minion Task with the requested instance count
 * Step 7 - Get public IP addresses from Gru and Minions
 * Step 8 - Run Gru with the specified JMX
   * JMeter does its thing here
-  * Once complete, copy the log and results.jtl file from Gru to Lucy
+  * Once complete, copy the jmeter.log and results.jtl files from Gru to Lucy
 * Step 9 - Stop all Tasks
-* Step 9 - Terminate all instances
+* Step 10 - Terminate all instances
-* Step 10 - Delete the cluster
+* Step 100 - Delete the cluster

 ```
 +-------------------------------------+